Linaro/uadk/docs/wd_design.md

 #### Compression & Decompression

 Compression & decompression always submit data buffer to hardware accelerator and collect the output.
-These buffer informations could be encapsulated into a structure, *struct wd_comp_req*.
+These buffer information could be encapsulated into a structure, *struct wd_comp_req*.

 ```